yyang9301/AHW/README.md

 ## 2017/02/28
 * Daily climatologies for grided reanalysis temperatures have now all been smoothed
 * This allows for smoother temperature anomaly values to be calculated

+## 2017/03/01
+* Cosmetic adjustments to synoptic figure